gsakkas/rite/README.md

 ~/rite $ source .venv/bin/activate
 ```

-and then you should be able to skip to "Reproducing the evaluation".
+and then you should be able to skip to "Reproducing the evaluation
+(Step-by-Step Instructions)".

 [provided]: https://www.dropbox.com/s/b8a7nfwi8loiwvp/nate-artifact.ova?dl=0